 Initially launched as a pilot program in 2017 as a partnership between Rio Tinto and Australia's national science agency, CSIRO, Local Voices is now delivered by Voconiq.

-Voconiq have been working with communities in the Pilbara since 2021, and we're excited to have now expanded our program to Busselton and Geraldton.
+Voconiq have been working with communities in the Pilbara since 2021, Busselton and Geraldton since 2022, and we're excited to have now expanded our program to Albany and Broome, Tasmania and Mongolia.

-Click on your region below to learn more and register for Local Voices:
+Click on your region or project below to learn more and register for Local Voices:

 About Local Voices